 One way to provide this is by giving them control over their schedule.
 Provide them with upcoming rosters as far in advance as possible.
 Let employees state their availability so that they aren’t given shifts at times that interfere with personal obligations.
 Check in with employees to make sure that they are able to arrange suitable child or family care options during times when they are rostered to work.

 Deskless workers may not be able to work from home, but there are concessions employers can make to let employees have their voices heard and their needs met.

 Incorporating Communication into All Aspects of Work Improves Employee Experience

 Employee communication should not be a siloed element of a company’s structure.
-Rather, communication should be interwoven throughout every aspect (and include every employee) of an organization.
+Rather, communication should be interwoven throughout every aspect (and include every employee) of an organisation.

-Additionally, employers can incorporate communication into scheduling or time and attendance.
-Communication is key to scheduling, as employers should talk to employees to ensure that the shifts they are assigned are doable and employees should be communicating any availability issues that might arise with their managers.
+Additionally, employers can incorporate communication into rostering or time and attendance.
+Communication is key to rostering, as employers should talk to employees to ensure that the shifts they are assigned are doable and employees should be communicating any availability issues that might arise with their managers.

 Likewise for time and attendance, notifications about a particular employee working lots of overtime should prompt communication between employer and employee.
 The employer can reach out and check in with the employee — maybe they want the extra hours because they are saving up for a down payment on a house, but maybe they find working overtime stressful and it is interfering with family obligations.
 A simple conversation between employer and employee can bring these issues to light and resolve them.

 Two-Way Communication Helps Corporate, Managers and Employees Understand Each Other